ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/README.md

 - **Lookup Files**: CSVs that can be used with the [match function](https://library.humio.com/humio-server/functions-match.html).

-- **Unofficial Packages**: :warning: packages used by the SE team.
+- **Packages**: :warning: unofficial :warning: packages used by the SE team.
 These are primarily meant as learning examples.
 This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).

-- **Parsers**: :warning: parsers used by the SE team.
+- **Parsers**: :warning: unofficial :warning: parsers used by the SE team.
 These are primarily meant as learning examples.
 This is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).

 - **Queries**: useful LogScale queries.
 These can range from Falcon data to applications to metrics.

 - **Transforms**: examples of using LQL to transform fields and values.

 - **Tutorials**: LQL tutorials.
 These are primarily meant as learning examples.
-This is not meant as a replacement for the [official documentation](https://library.humio.com)